simplymadeapps/QuickPeriodicJobScheduler/README.md

 ---

-A library for Android that allows you to run periodic jobs more frequently than 15 minutes apart.
 # Purpose
 Using the JobScheduler on Android 5 and Android 6, you could schedule periodic jobs to run just a few minutes apart.
 Starting in Android 7, all periodic jobs ran at least 15 minutes apart.
 This library will allow you to schedule a periodic job to fire more frequently than 15 minutes on Android 7 and higher.
 # Getting Started